torsday/notebook/GLOSSARY.md

 ## GNU Make

 A tool which controls the generation of executables and other non-source files of a program from the program's source files.

+## Graceful Degradation

+The ability of a computer, machine, electronic system or network to maintain limited functionality even when a large portion of it has been destroyed or rendered inoperative.
+The purpose of graceful degradation is to prevent catastrophic failure.

 ## Hash table